TiDeane/Adapted-Kruskal/README.md

-IST Analysis and Synthesis of Algorithms second course project, 2022/2023.
+IST Analysis and Synthesis of Algorithms' second course project, 2022/2023.
 In this project, each vertice in a graph represents a region and each weight represents the value of the commercial exchanges between the 2 regions.
 The code uses an adapted version of Kruskal's algorithm to find the maximum value of commercial exchanges while minimizing the infrastructure costs (i.e. number of edges).

 ##  Input